Mykola Leontovych: Early musical career and marriage

-On 4 March 1901, after disagreements arose between Leontovych and the school's administrators, he obtained a teaching post at the Theological College in Tyvriv, where he instructed students in church music and calligraphy.
-He worked with the choir, and organised the college's amateur orchestra, including arrangements of folk songs among the usual religious works performed by the choristers, as well as original compositions.
+On 4 March 1901, following disagreements between Leontovych and the school's administrators, he obtained a teaching post at the Theological College in Tyvriv, where he taught church music and calligraphy.
+He organised the college's amateur choir and orchestra, and included arrangements of folk songs among the usual religious works performed by the choristers, as well as original compositions.
 One such work was based on a poem by Taras Shevchenko, Zore moya vechirnyaya (Oh My Evening Star).
 He organized a choir and a small orchestra at the school, which performed some of his works, as well as others by Russian and European composers.
 Whilst working at the school, he began to collect songs from Polissia.
 The first set was not published, but The Second Collection of Songs from Polissia was published in Kyiv in 1903.
 Leontovych bought back all 300 copies after becoming dissatisfied with the publication, commenting as a joke, "Let me go to the Dnipro."

-Leontovych met a Volhynian girl named Claudia Feropontovna Zholtkevych, whom he married on 22 March 1902.
-The young couple's first daughter, Halyna, was born in 1903.
+Leontovych married a Volhynian girl named Claudia Feropontovna Zholtkevych on 22 March 1902.
+Their first daughter, Halyna, was born in 1903.
 They later had a second daughter, Yevheniya.

-Financial hardship prompted Leontovych to accept an offer to move to Vinnytsia to teach at the Church-Educators' College.
-He organised a choir and a concert band at the college, which performed both secular and spiritual music.
+During 1902, financial hardship prompted Leontovych to accept an offer to move to Vinnytsia to teach at the Church-Educators' College.
+There he organised a choir and a concert band, which performed both secular and spiritual music.

 During 1903/04, Leontovych attended lectures held at the St. Petersburg Court Capella, where he studied music theory, harmony, polyphony, and choral performance.
 On 22 April 1904, he earned his credentials as a choirmaster of church choruses.
 In the autumn of 1904, he began working as a singing teacher in Grishino (now Pokrovsk, Ukraine), a railway town in the Donetsk region.
 Leontovych organised a choir of workers, who sang arrangements of Ukrainian, Jewish, Armenian, Russian, and Polish folk songs.
 He created a small orchestra to accompany the soloists, and prepared a repertoire of works by the Ukrainian composers Mykola Lysenko and Petro Nishchynsky.
 Leontovych's activity caused a deterioration in his relationship with the authorities, and in the spring of 1908, he was forced to leave his post and move back to Tulchyn.